Living Standard — Last Updated 28 January 2023

 return the indexth item in this's associated list, or null if

-index plus one is greater than this's associated list's size.contains(string)
+index plus one is greater than this's associated list's size.

 method steps